 In addition, Google will go an extra step to warn visitors that your store is " Not secure."
 It's a quick fix to get encryption on your site and put your customer's minds at ease.

 One last little thing that could gain you major points in page-rank is schema markup.
 Schema is a way of labeling your content so search engines have a better understanding of what it is.

-These snippets of code help to organize and provide structure to your data.
-In addition to making your page easier to crawl, schema also creates "rich snippets" in the search page results, which are very appealing to potential customers.
+These code snippets help to organize and provide structure to your data.
+In addition to making your page easier to crawl, schema can also help generate "featured snippets" in the search page results, which are very appealing to potential customers.
 These are things like recipes, top stories carousels, review stars & sitelinks search boxes, and these little things can really make your site stand out from the crowd.